tytydraco/yessleep/out/URBAN_APPETITE__Part_15.md

 Travis had been my friend since college in Columbia, and one of the few people who could actually get me to enter an urban area like this of my own free will.
 If you like city living, more power to you, but I always feel like I’m getting smashed.
-As if the skyscrapers looming around me are the closing jaws of a trap about to crush me to bits, or the fangs of a colossal animal clamping shut so I can be eaten alive.
+As if the wall-to-wall structures looming around me are the closing jaws of a trap about to crush me to bits, or the fangs of a colossal animal clamping shut so I can be eaten alive.

 Travis in comparison has always been a city person.
 He grew up in Kansas City before making his way out east to Columbia for college, and then to this city for his job as a teacher at a local high school.
-I don’t think I should say the name of this city, and I have a feeling if I did you likely wouldn’t get to read what I’m typing, but needless to say it was very much his sort of place.
+I don’t think I should say the name of this city, and I have a feeling if I did you likely wouldn’t get to read what I’m typing since this isn't the first time I've tried from the gas station I'm currently at now.
+Needless to say, though, it was very much his sort of place.
 Towering urban office buildings, everyone crammed in like sardines, mixed-use development throughout so you can go from work to home and everywhere in between without a car.